robynrox/evse-controller/README.md

 * Python 3.11.7
 * Use `pip install requests pyModbusTCP wallbox` to install using pip the required libraries (or install them however you like).
+* If you are using InfluxDB version 2, also use `pip install influxdb-client`.

 IP addresses are in configuration.py, so if your setup happens to be very close to mine, you can feel free to make changes.